-Side effects
+Side Effects

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being treated with carboplatin.
+Tell your doctor, pharmacist or nurse as soon as possible if you do not feel well while you are being treated with carboplatin.

 Like other medicines, carboplatin may have unwanted side effects, some of which may be serious.
 You may need medical attention if you get some of the side effects.

 If you are over 65 years of age you may have an increased chance of getting side effects.